DanieleGravina/ProceduralWeapon/README.md

-ProceduralWeapon
+Automated Weapon Tuning
 ================

-Procedural Weapon with UDK
+Automated tuning of weapon in Unreal Tournament III with Genetic Algorithms